CaseyH33/Shoes/README.md

 This application allows a user to input both stores and shoe brands.
 Users are allowed to add a brand to a certain store, and add a store to a certain brand.
 A store's information can  be edited, and the store can be deleted.
 Also, each store can be clicked on, and a list of the associated brands will be shown.
 When clicking on brands, associated stores will be listed.

 ## Setup
-* If building database, follow these instructions in terminal (otherwise import the zipped database file):
+* If building database, follow these instructions in terminal (otherwise import the zipped database files):

     * To access MySQL:
         * /Applications/MAMP/Library/bin/mysql --host=localhost -uroot -proot